luyadev/luya-deployer/README.md

 ## Unglue

 In order to use [unglue](https://unglue.io) you can add `after('luya:commands', 'unglue');` in your deploy.php.
 This will download the unglue phar file and compile the files according to the .unglue file.
-By default the `./resources` folder is canned for .unglue files.
+By default the `resources/` folder is canned for .unglue files.
+In order to adjust this use the config `UNGLUE_PATH`.

 ## Authorization Password / SSH Key